agnescameron/agnescameron.info/collections/_writing/2023-03-19-rocks-minerals.md

 On the flight home I clutched a letter from my wife very tightly.

-*authors note: this is a big ripoff of the film Wax or the Discovery of Television Amongst the Bees*
+*NB this is a big ripoff of the film Wax or the Discovery of Television Amongst the Bees*